 Exploring Your Options

-As an experienced Roseville, CA trust attorney – including those who practice at Yee Law Group, PC – can confirm, your child with special needs may benefit from additional estate planning tools as well.
+As an experienced Roseville, CA trust attorney – including those who practice at Yee Law Group Inc. – can confirm, your child with special needs may benefit from additional estate planning tools as well.
 Contact a local estate planning lawyer in your area to learn more.